muhammad-khalid-bin-walid/Vuln_sh/README.md

 # Vuln_sh
-The script is designed to check a list of URLs for various web vulnerabilities using the tools gf and httpx.
+This script is designed to check a list of URLs for various web vulnerabilities using the tools gf and httpx.
 Step 01:
-Use this command to gather subdomains of our target url : subfinder -d www.target.com -silent | tee -a urls.txt Do not forget to specify the target website
+Use the following command to collect subdomains of your target URL: subfinder -d www.target.com -silent | tee -a urls.txt Remember to replace 'www.target.com' with your actual target website.
 Tip:
-Run the script from the directory where your urls.txt is located Step 02:
+Execute the script from the directory where your urls.txt file is located.
-Do chmod+X gf_vuln.sh
+Step 02:
+Perform chmod +x gf_vuln.sh
-Then while being in the directory run the script using the command : bash gf_vulb.sh Then script will start working
+Then, while in the directory, execute the script with the command: bash gf_vuln.sh The script will then begin to execute.